 - 1.D.2.
-"Software" specially designed or modified for the "development", "production", or "use" of equipment specified in Item 1.B.2. - 1.D.3.
-"Software" for any combination of electronic devices or system enabling such device(s) to function as a "numerical control" unit capable of controlling five or more interpolating axes that can be coordinated simultaneously for "contouring control". - Notes: 1.
+"Software" specially designed or modified for the "development", "production", or "use" of equipment specified in Item 1.B.2. - Note: Item 1.D.2. does not control part programming "software" that generates "numerical control" command codes but does not allow direct use of equipment for machining various parts. - 1.D.3.
+"Software" for any combination of electronic devices or system enabling such device(s) to function as a "numerical control" unit for machine tools, that is capable of controlling five or more interpolating axes that can be coordinated simultaneously for "contouring control". - Notes: 1.
 "Software" is controlled whether exported separately or residing in a "numerical control" unit or any electronic device or system. - 2.
 Item 1.D.3. does not control "software" specially designed or modified by the manufacturers of the control unit or machine tool to operate a machine tool that is not specified in Item 1.B.2.